 The iconic Kimberley would be turned into an industrialised landscape, pockmarked by toxic frack wells, wastewater ponds, pipelines and other oil and gas infrastructure.

 Another company planning to frack in the Kimberley, Theia Energy, has likened the geological formation of the region to Eagle Ford Shale in Texas where over 24,000 wells have been drilled and fracked since 2008.
 Theia Energy also submitted an exploration frack proposal to the EPA.
 The company has since withdrawn this particular proposal, but submitted a new plan only to the Department of Mines, Industry Regulation & Safety (DMIRS) without referral to the EPA, in what appears to be an attempt to circumvent EPA assessment of a drilling project that will require fracking.

-Meanwhile, Buru Energy continues to expand oil drilling and gas exploration operations and hasn’t ruled out fracking again in the future.
-Buru Energy’s harmful impacts on the region include clearing over 14,000kms for seismic lines to search for oil and gas since 2009, much of it world-renowned tropical savannah.
-Stretched end-to-end, this would be roughly equivalent in length to the distance between Perth and London.
+Meanwhile, Buru Energy continues to expand ‘conventional’ oil production and gas exploration operations and hasn’t ruled out fracking again in the future.
+Buru Energy’s harmful impacts on the region include clearing over 16,000kms for seismic lines to search for oil and gas since 2009, much of it world-renowned tropical savannah.
+Stretched end-to-end, this would be equivalent in length to bulldozing a straight line between Perth and Greenland.

 If this industry can’t be safely managed with just a few wells, the impact of tens of thousands of wells would be catastrophic for this iconic region.
 Although the WA Government has committed to some safeguards including veto rights for Traditional Owners and freeholders, these protections are yet to be enacted.